bitaggregat/Xilinx-BRAM-Evaluation/README.md

 - WIP

+## Observations

-### Problem
+### XC7 Observations

 - The amount of flipped bits is low on the basys3.
 This is in accordance with newer generation zed boards mentioned in the paper.
+- Tests were also repeated once with a heat gun
+- Tests were also repeated using a wait time of 30 seconds.
+- Neither temperature change nor increased wait time had an influence on the amount of flipped bits
-- Flashing the partial bitstream that reactivates the bram (without initializing it's values) increases the amount of flipped bits by a great amount
+- Flashing the partial bitstream that reactivates the bram (without initializing it's values) multiple times increases the amount of flipped bits by a great amount
 - Flashing the partial bitstream multiples times was not mentioned in the paper and could be a new insight.
 - Flipped bits seem very volatile (this became very clear during ticket review)